Undergraduate minors: art; art history

 Arts, artists, and cultures of Africa; sculpture, paintings, pottery, textiles, architecture, human adornment.
 GE: International and Global Issues; Literary, Visual, and Performing Arts.

 Chronological development and critical themes of African American visual culture; material culture of slave artists, history of racist imagery in the U.S., most important African American fine artists; slave dwellings, quilts, paintings, sculpture, photography; W.E.B.
 Du Bois' claim to Egyptian artistic patrimony, controversial work of Kara Walker, hip-hop aesthetic of Kehinde Wiley; previous art history experience not required.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 ARTH:1050 From Cave Paintings to Cathedrals: Survey of Western Art I3 s.h.